What Nobody Tells You About Spiritual Organizations

 They encourage questions.
 This sounds obvious, but it's surprisingly rare.
 In many spiritual communities, there's a subtle (or not so subtle) pressure to be grateful, to be positive, to not rock the boat.
 The healthier ones actively invite critique - not just about the teaching, but about the organization itself.
 They treat questions as data, not threats.

 They have exit routes.
 This is a big one.
 In unhealthy organizations, leaving is treated as failure.
 You "couldn't handle it."
 You "weren't ready."
 You're subtly (or overtly) discouraged from maintaining relationships with people who leave.
 Healthy organizations make leaving normal.
 People come, people grow, people move on.
-That's not failure — that's life.
+That's not failure - that's life.
+(When the exit feels foreclosed and you can already see the dynamics clearly, you're in the messy middle most people don't write about — the months between knowing and walking out.)

 They hold structure loosely.
 The best communities I've seen treat organizational forms as tools, not truths.
 They're willing to restructure when something stops working.
 They don't confuse the vehicle with the destination.